LevineLab/ProteomePhyto/README.md

 ### Parameterization of the model against the dataset compiled by Anderson et al. (2021)

-We parameterized the model to represent two phytoplankton functional types, cyanobacteria and diatoms.
-To confirm that our parameter choices mimic the general physiology of cyanobacteria, cold-adapted diatoms, and warm-adapted diatoms, we compared the emergent maximum growth rates and growth (left) slopes of the thermal curves from our model against data from 167 species previously compiled by Anderson et al. (2021).
+We parameterized the model to represent four phytoplankton functional types: Prochlorococcus, Synechococcus, warm-adapted diatom, and cold-adapted diatom.
+To confirm that our parameter choices mimic the general physiology of these groups, we compared the emergent maximum growth rates and growth (left) slopes of the thermal curves from our model against data from 167 species previously compiled by Anderson et al. (2021).
 The code for this analysis was developed by Arianna I Krinos and is given as the file estimating_growth_slopes_from_anderson_dataset.R.
-Here we rpovide a sample data to illustrate how this code works (sample_data.csv).
+Here we also apply this code to estimate the slope from our modeled thermal growth curves.

 Anderson, S., Barton, A., Clayton, S., Dutkiewicz, S., and Rynearson, T. (2021).
 Marine phytoplankton functional types exhibit diverse responses to thermal change.
 Nature communications, 12(1):6413.404